taketwo/llm-ollama/README.md

 Additionally, the `-o json_object 1` option can be used to force the model to reply with a valid JSON object.
 Note that your prompt must mention JSON for this to work.

+## Ollama server address

+If your Ollama server is not hosted at the default `localhost:11434` address, you can use `OLLAMA_HOST` environment variable to point the plugin to it.

 ## Development

 To set up this plugin locally, first checkout the code.
 Then create a new virtual environment: